JaylyDev/ScriptAPI/.github/pull_request_template.md

 ## Checklist

 Please fill in the checklist.
+To mark a task as complete, use `[x]`.

 - [ ] Use a meaningful title for the pull request.
 Include the name of the script(s) modified.
 - [ ] Test your code locally prior to submission.